premake/premake-core/website/docs/http-options-table.md

+---
+title: HTTP Options
+---

  * `progress` is a Lua callback function that receives two numeric arguments representing total and current download progress in bytes.
  * `headers` is a Lua table with HTTP headers to be used on the request.
  * `userpwd` is a username and optional password in the format of username:password which will be used to authenticate the request
  * `username` is the username which will be used to authenticate the request